opensearch-project/documentation-website/_api-reference/nodes-apis/nodes-stats.md

 :--- | :--- | :---
-stats | Object | Statistics about throttled tasks on the cluster manager node. stats.total_throttled_tasks | Long | The total number of throttled tasks. stats.throttled_tasks_per_task_type | Object | Statistics breakdown by individual task type specified as key-value pairs.
-The keys are individual task types and their values represent the number of requests that were throttled.
+stats | Object | Statistics about throttled tasks on the cluster manager node. stats.total_throttled_tasks | Long | The total number of throttled tasks. stats.throttled_tasks_per_task_type | Object | A breakdown of statistics by individual task type, specified as key-value pairs.
+The keys are individual task types, and their values represent the number of requests that were throttled.

 ### `resource_usage_stats`